 Hello!
 Welcome!
 My name is Alex.
 I am just now writing a description of myself for my website so that you may understand what kind of person I am and decide how and whether you wish to relate to me.
 You may be in fact be in the midst of this very dilemma just now!
 If so, read on.

-I am a thirty three year old male human.
+I am a thirty five year old male human.
 My parents loved me very much but there is a lot they did not know and although they did a good job, I came out of my first twenty years a bit wonky.